+Spay surgeons should notify the Clinic Supervisor prior to performing other surgical procedures.
 Minor problems such as an abscess or laceration may be corrected, but cats requiring lengthy treatments or complex surgeries are referred to outside veterinarians or euthanized according to Operation Catnip’s Medical Procedure Policy.
 This policy ensures that Operation Catnip maintains its focus on safely sterilizing as many cats as possible.
-Questions are directed to the Clinic Supervisor who consults with the Medical Director as needed.
+Questions are directed to the Clinic Supervisor who consults with the Lead Veterinarian or Medical Director as needed.

 - Evaluation of a medical condition or assistance in an emergency may be requested.
 A standard Feline CPR Crash Kit, oxygen and isoflurane anesthesia machines are available.

 - Spay Surgeons must wear gloves, surgical caps and masks at all times when in the surgery area.

 - Only Surgery Transporters, Surgeons and Veterinary Assistants are permitted in the surgical area.

 - Fill out complete surgical notes on every surgery, including both routine and exceptional information.

 The Surgery Transporter will bring the prepped cats to the Spay Station:

 - Perform a complete sterile hand scrub before the first surgery.

 - Wear sterile surgical gloves, cap, mask, and scrub top while in surgery.